Clara Township, Pennsylvania

 Clara Township is a township in Potter County, Pennsylvania, United States.
 The population was 177 at the 2020 census.

+History

+On May 18, 2021, the township voted 72%-25% to create a Home Rule Government Study Commission, the first step to incorporating the township as either a borough or city.

 Geography

 According to the United States Census Bureau, the township has a total area of 19.8 sqmi, all land.

 Clara Township is bordered by Sharon Township to the north, Hebron Township to the east, Roulette Township to the south and Pleasant Valley Township to the west.